How to Plan the Perfect Honeymoon in Tahiti

 Tahiti = French Polynesia

-Before we tackle how to plan a honeymoon in Tahiti, it’s important to note that Tahiti is just one island among the 118 islands and atolls that make up the Polynesian territory of French Polynesia.
-Tahiti is the largest island in French Polynesia and where about 65% of French Polynesia’s population of roughly 285,000 citizens live.
-The confusion stems from the fact that Tahiti is also the brand name used to market French Polynesia as a travel destination, especially to the US market.
-So when you’re planning a honeymoon in Tahiti, you’re actually planning a honeymoon in French Polynesia.
+Before we tackle how to plan a honeymoon in Tahiti, it’s important to note that Tahiti is just one island among the 118 islands and atolls that make up French Polynesia.
+Tahiti is the largest island in French Polynesia and where about 65% of French Polynesia’s population of roughly 285,000 citizens reside.
+The confusion stems from the fact that Tahiti is also the brand name used to market French Polynesia, especially to the U.S. market.
+So, when planning a honeymoon in Tahiti, you’re actually planning a honeymoon in French Polynesia.

 Where is Tahiti

 The island of Tahiti is the international gateway to French Polynesia.
-It’s located roughly at the center of the Polynesian Triangle, at a distance of about 8 hours by plane from the west coast of the United States, about 5.5 hours from New Zealand, and 6 hours from Hawaii.
+It’s located roughly at the center of the Polynesian Triangle, about 8 hours from the west coast of the United States, about 5.5 hours from New Zealand, and 6 hours from Hawaii.

 The quick answer is that it doesn’t get more exotic than this.
-As far as tropical islands go, the islands of French Polynesia are nature’s finest creations.
-Diving a bit deeper into the topic, here are the ingredients that make Tahiti a perfect honeymoon destination.
+As far as tropical islands go, the islands of French Polynesia are nature’s finest creations, ranking high on my list of the best South Pacific islands.
+Here are the ingredients that make Tahiti a perfect honeymoon destination.

-• Remoteness: simply locate Tahiti on a map and you’ll understand that all newlywed couples have much closer alternatives for their honeymoon.
-Tahiti’s visitor numbers are quite low which means you’ll feel a lot more welcomed and have a lot more space for yourself.
+Simply locate Tahiti on a map, and you’ll understand that all newlywed couples have much closer alternatives for their honeymoon.
+Tahiti’s visitor numbers are quite low, meaning you’ll feel a lot more welcome and have much more space for yourself.

-• Luxury: did you know that overwater bungalows were invented in Tahiti?
+Did you know that overwater bungalows were invented in Tahiti?
 This took place on the island of Moorea sometime in the 1960s.
-French Polynesia is home to some of the most spectacular and exclusive resorts in the world, a perfect way to spend a luxury honeymoon vacation.
+French Polynesia is home to some of the world’s most spectacular and exclusive resorts, a perfect way to spend a luxury honeymoon vacation.

-• Diversity: French Polynesia’s 118 islands and atolls are divided into five distinct archipelagoes: the Society Islands, the Marquesas Islands, the Tuamotu Atolls, the Gambier Islands, and the Austral Islands.
-Each archipelago has unique geology and vibe so hopping from one archipelago to the next is like traveling to a new destination.
+French Polynesia’s 118 islands and atolls are divided into five distinct archipelagoes: the Society Islands, the Marquesas Islands, the Tuamotu Atolls, the Gambier Islands, and the Austral Islands.
+Each archipelago has a unique geology and vibe, so hopping from one archipelago to the next is like traveling to a new destination.
 Within the archipelago, every island looks and feels different as well.

-• The people: Polynesians are among the friendliest people you will ever meet.
-They are very connected to their ancestral heritage and to the beautiful land and sea that is their home.
-Flower necklaces, smiling, and saying hello when passing by are all genuine parts of life in these islands.
-You will find that making a connection with the locals unlocks memorable experiences and life lessons.
+Polynesians are among the friendliest people you will ever meet.
+They are very connected to their ancestral heritage and the beautiful land and sea that is their home.
+Flower necklaces, smiling, and saying hello when passing by are all genuine parts of life on these islands.
+You will find that connecting with the locals unlocks memorable experiences and life lessons.

-• Mana: Polynesians believe their islands were blessed with a supernatural power called mana, and many believe it can still be felt around various sites throughout the islands.
-After a few days in Tahiti, you too will feel the mana.
+Polynesians believe their islands were blessed with a supernatural power called mana, and many believe it can still be felt around various sites throughout the islands.
+After a few days in Tahiti, you, too, will feel the mana.
 I kid you not.
-The combination of the reasons listed above plus a mysterious “x-factor” casts a spell on you, only fully realized when you return home.
+The combination of the abovementioned reasons and a mysterious “x-factor” casts a spell on you, only fully realized when you return home.

 Video Tour of the Islands of Tahiti